 We are currently working to better identify and label minstrel music in the collection (see Dorothy Berry; Descriptive Equity and Clarity around Blackface Minstrelsy in HTC Collections).
 As a result, minstrel music in the collection has been labeled with the new subject heading “minstrel shows.”
 Subject headings related to enslavement were also updated to include "enslaved persons," "freedom seekers," "free African Americans," and "freed persons."
 We refrained from entirely removing outdated language (such as the heading "slaves") that would help researchers discover Black subjects in the collection.
 The neutral heading "hanging" was replaced with "lynching" for stronger and more accurate description.

 The subject heading "minstrel shows" was chosen to reflect the legacy of minstrel shows, including “coon songs” and other uses of blackface.
 Therefore, not all these songs were performed in formal minstrel shows, which typically had a formulaic structure and recycled characters.
 Songs in the collection were identified through racist illustrations, satirization of African American dialects (“de” instead of “the,” for example), photographs of performers in blackface makeup, ensemble names ("As performed by Christy's Minstrels"), and subtitles such as “coon song” or “Ethiopian song.”
 While minstrel shows included caricatures of other minorities, the initial scope of this project is limited to labeling songs caricaturing African Americans.

 This project is part of ongoing work to better address and describe harmful materials in Johns Hopkins Special Collections.
-If you believe a song has been labeled in error, or if you have found a song missing the “Minstrel shows” label, we encourage you to contact us through the website’s contact page or at email@example.com.
+If you believe a song has been labeled in error, or if you have found a song missing the “Minstrel shows” label, we encourage you to contact us at email@example.com.